voldikss/vim-floaterm/README.md

 ### Use as a Python REPL plugin

-Use `:FloatermNew python` to open a python REPL.
+Use `:FloatermNew python` to open a python shell.
 After that you can use `:FloatermSend` to send lines to the Python interactive shell.

 This can also work for other languages which have interactive shells, such as lua, node, etc.